5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - [Credits and Thank Yous](#credits-and-thank-yous)

 ## About
-OpenCore and Clover EFI Folders for running macOS High Sierra to Sonoma on the Lenovo ThinkPad T530.
+OpenCore EFI Folder for running macOS High Sierra all the way up to macOS Sequoia on the Lenovo ThinkPad T530.
+There's also a Clover version which is capable of running macOS 11 and newer.

 | ⚠️ Important Status Updates |
 |:----------------------------|